pantheon-systems/documentation/source/_docs/shibboleth-sso.md

 Start by following the SimpleSAMLphp's [service provider quickstart instructions](http://simplesamlphp.org/docs/1.9/simplesamlphp-sp).
 This documentation contains only the necessary extra steps to get it working on Pantheon.
 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-This is only for advanced users working on integrating a Shibboleth single-sign on system with their Drupal sites on Pantheon using the <a href="http://drupal.org/project/simplesamlphp_auth">simplesaml_php auth module</a> from drupal.org.</div>
+This is only for advanced users working on integrating a Shibboleth single-sign on system with their Drupal sites on Pantheon using the <a href="http://drupal.org/project/simplesamlphp_auth">simplesaml_php auth</a> module from drupal.org.</div>

 When you're done following the quickstart instructions above and have completed all the directions below, you'll have something like http://dev-simplesaml.pantheonsite.io.
 Note the "Federated Log In" link.
 See the [pantheon-simplesaml-example](https://github.com/ari-gold/pantheon-simplesaml-example) repo to see how it was implemented.
 If you click each commit message of the most recent commits, you'll see what was added in each commit.